-Wi-Fi 7’s combination of three data bands, ultra-wide data channels and the ability to gang several data channels together for even more throughput gives the new standard the potential to usher in an era of wireless data reliability that could push wired connections aside.
+Wi-Fi 7 takes things a step further by combining three data bands, ultra-wide data channels and using multiple data channels together for even more throughput.
+This gives the next wireless standard the potential to usher in a new era of connectivity and reliability that could possibly push wired connections aside.

 Picking up where Wi-Fi 6E left off, Wi-Fi 7 will incorporate many of the previous standard’s GHz-spectrum tricks while also adding a few of its own.
 This is everything you need to know about Wi-Fi 7.

 What is Wi-Fi 7?

 Technically known as Institute for Electrical and Electronic Engineering (IEEE) 802.11be (opens in new tab), Wi-Fi 7 uses the 2.4, 5 and 6-GHz spectrum bands and has taken on the nickname "EHT" for Extremely High Throughput wireless.

 The emerging Wi-Fi7 specification has the power to more than quadruple the total bandwidth that a wireless network is capable of.
 The details are still being worked out, but Wi-Fi 7’s potential bandwidth will likely land somewhere between 30 and 40 Gbps.